hezy18/EEG-SVRec/README.md

 **Noticing that the full file of video_ComParE.csv is about 170M.
 We will public it after double-blind review.**

-### Partcipant

-The basic information of the participants

-Path = "./data/participant.csv"

-Fields: iid, age, gender, usage (Years of the use of short video)

-### Video features

-The features of the videos

-Path = "./data/video_features/video_features.csv", "./data/video_features/video_ComParE-example.csv"

-The full file of video_ComParE is at {link}

 ## Code

 The codes of video and EEG features extraction